-The Group is committed to year on year improvements in their operational energy efficiency.
-As such, a register of energy efficiency measures available to the Group has been compiled, with a view to implementing these measures in the next 5 years.
+The Company is committed to year-on-year improvements in their operational energy efficiency.
+As such, a register of energy efficiency measures available to the Company has been compiled, with a view to implementing these measures in the next 5 years.

-Measures ongoing and undertaken through 2020/21:
+Measures ongoing and undertaken through 2021/22:

-The Group has actively encouraged employees to work from home to reduce the travel and therefore minimising the environmental impact from scope 3 emissions.
+The Group has actively encouraged employees to work from home to reduce the travel and therefore minimising the environmental impact from Scope 3 emissions.

-The Group has also changed all Senior Team and Operational meetings to virtual instead of face to face, resulting in a reduction in emissions.
+The Group has also encouraged all Senior Team and Operational meetings to virtual instead of face to face, resulting in a reduction in emissions.

-The Group have also continued their LED lighting replacement across the whole Group, this will result in a reduction in emissions from electricity consumption.
+The Group is also continuing with the LED lighting replacement, this will result in a reduction in emissions from electricity consumption.